Audien Hearing Aids Review and Pricing

 Comparing Audien to Top Hearing Aid Brands

-Audien provides basic over-the-counter hearing aids for those on a very tight budget.
-However, it’s important to note that these devices have limited features and customization.
+Audien provides basic over-the-counter hearing aids for those on a tight budget.
+These devices may be a good choice for people with mild to moderate hearing loss who are new to the world of hearing aids.
+It’s important to note that these devices have limited features and customization.
 If you’re looking for an affordable hearing aid with more advanced features, check out some of the best OTC hearing aid providers we’ve reviewed below.

 Pros About Audien

-• Affordable prices: Audien makes simple hearing aids starting at just $89 per pair.
-No matter how tight your budget is, buying or saving up for a pair of Audien hearing aids is doable.
+- Affordable prices: Audien makes simple hearing aids starting at just $99 per pair.

 Cons About Audien

-• Limited styles available: Audien only sells beige in-the-ear hearing aids for mild to moderate hearing loss.
+- Limited styles available: Audien only sells beige in-the-ear (ITE) and behind-the-ear (BTE) hearing aids for mild to moderate hearing loss.
 If you want a different style or need a solution for severe to profound hearing loss, you will have to turn to other popular hearing aid providers.

-• Not tuned to a specific level of hearing loss: Unlike other direct-to-consumer hearing aid brands we’ve tested, such as Lexie, Audien doesn’t offer customization aside from a simple volume adjustment.
-You can’t tune the hearing aids to address your specific level or frequency of hearing loss.
+- Not tuned to a specific level of hearing loss: Unlike some other direct-to-consumer hearing aid brands we’ve tested, such as Lexie, Audien hearing aids can’t be tuned to address your specific level or frequency of hearing loss.

 The Buying Process

 Buying Audien hearing aids is pretty straightforward.
-Since Audien sells directly to consumers online, I didn’t need a hearing test or prescription to get my hands on their devices.
-I shopped directly on the Audien website, but Audien’s hearing aids are also available for sale on Amazon.
+Since Audien sells directly to consumers online, I didn’t need a hearing test or prescription to purchase their devices.
+I shopped directly on the Audien website, but Audien’s hearing aids are also available for sale on Amazon and on QVC.

-To shop on the Audien website, follow these steps:
+To shop on the Audien website, I followed these steps:

 Adding the Audien Atom Pro to my cart.
 Source: Audien website.